Latest Updates

 One advantage of LG is the charging stand/storage rack – something Dyson doesn’t have out of the box.

-It provides consumers a venue for storing the vacuum vertically, minimizing the risk of misplacing the attachments.
+It provides consumers with a venue for storing the vacuum vertically, minimizing the risk of misplacing the attachments.

 Next, we’ll look at the variances between these products, starting with the dustbin.